 With more than three decades of experience in social care, Mark Greaves, as Managing Director Care Services, is responsible for all of the care home services, and for care quality across Anchor Hanover.
 He is the “Nominated Individual” with the Care Quality Commission.

 Mark joined Anchor as Care Services Director in 2015 when Ideal Carehomes joined the organisation.
 Mark has assembled a strong professional team which has helped ensure increased levels of compliance, innovative approaches to activities and an unflinching focus on residents’ needs across Anchor’s 100 plus care homes.

 Mark Curran is Executive Director Development and responsible for implementing the development programmes and sales plans already underway in Hanover and Anchor and for examining the development opportunities for Anchor Hanover across the full range of older people’s housing and care services.

 Mark joined Anchor as Development Director in December 2016 from the ExtraCare Charitable Trust where he had spent the previous 12 years spearheading ExtraCare’s Village Programme as Development and Sales Director - building 14 new large retirement villages (with a further four villages on site) and selling more than 1200 apartments in mixed tenure developments as well as managing an extensive resales programme.

-Rona Nicholson is Executive Director Governance and responsible for Anchor Hanover’s governance services as well as leading on a range of projects and activities to ensure robust compliance as we manage the transition from two organisations into one.
+Rona Nicholson is Executive Director of Governance and Compliance and responsible for Anchor Hanover’s governance services as well as leading on a range of projects and activities to ensure robust compliance as we manage the transition from two organisations into one.